zhenrong-wang/hpc-now/README.md

 # 2. Core Components

-Thanks to the [Terraform](http://www.terraform.io), a great cloud Infrastructure-as-Code platform, which makes it possible to orchestrate cloud resources in a unified and simple way.
+Thanks to the [Terraform](http://www.terraform.io), a great cloud Infrastructure-as-Code platform making it possible to orchestrate cloud resources in a unified and simple way.

-In this project, we developed components as below:
+In this project, we are developing several components:

--  **installer**  : HPC-NOW service installer, which requires administrator or root privilege to run.
+-  **installer**  : HPC-NOW service installer.
+It requires administrator or root privilege to run.
 -  **hpcopr**     : HPC Operator.
 The main component that manages the HPC clusters, users, jobs, data, monitoring, usage, etc.
--  **now-crypto** : A cryptography module that encrypts and decrypts the files containing sensitive information.
+-  **now-crypto** : An independent cryptography module that encrypts and decrypts the files containing sensitive information.
--  **hpcmgr**    : A utility running in every cluster to communicate with the operator.
+-  **hpcmgr**    : A utility running in every cluster's master node to communicate with the operator.
--  **infra-as-code** : Infrastructure codes in HCL format
+-  **infra-as-code** : Infrastructure codes in HCL format.
 -  **scripts**    : Shell scripts to initialize the clusters, install applications, etc.